-- achievable – do you have ability to complete your plans?
+- Achievable – do you have the ability to complete your plans?

-- realistic – do you have talent and/or team to complete your plans?
+- Realistic – do you have the talent or team to complete your plans?

 More isn’t better for social media content.
 Take the time to develop your goals and designing specific pieces of content [blog articles, live videos, produced videos, webinars, etc.] to create winning marketing to help your clients and attract people to your website.

 Google rewards original content by bubbling it to the top of relevant searches.
-This must be earned by creating stellar work.
+High search rankings are earned by creating stellar work.

 3. Tell your story

 Stories make your content interesting and unique.
-Each person or brand has their own story and distinctive way to tell it.
+Each person or brand has its own story and distinctive way to tell it.

-Find pieces of your story that you can share with writing, visuals, or video.
-My friend Brian Scott is a farmer in Indiana and he creates really great media of his activities on his family farm.
+Find pieces of your brand's story that you can share with writing, visuals, or video.

 4. Entice with visuals

 Want people to see your content?
 Of course, you do!
 Visual marketing gets your stuff seen.
 This super cool GIF was tweeted by Adobe to share some of their new features in the Creative Cloud suite of products.